-The first Pacific Week of Agriculture (PWA) opened on 16 Oct 2017 in Port Vila, Vanuatu.
-Taking the theme CROPS – Culture, Resilience, Opportunities, Products, Sustainability, PWA sets out to foster dialogue and commitment for realising the potential of agriculture in a region that is facing a number of economic, social and environmental challenges.
+The first Pacific Week of Agriculture (PWA) opened on 16 October 2017 in Port Vila, Vanuatu.
+Taking the theme CROPS – Culture, Resilience, Opportunities, Products, Sustainability - PWA sets out to foster dialogue and commitment for realising the potential of agriculture in a region that is facing a number of economic, social and environmental challenges.

-During the five-day event, which runs from October 16 to 20, the Technical Centre for Agricultural and Rural Cooperation (CTA) has teamed up with the International Fund for Agricultural Development (IFAD) and the Pacific Islands Private Sector Organisation (PIPSO) to organise a series of workshops that explore mechanisms for; upgrading priority 'nutrition-sensitive' value chains and increasing investments in youth agri-entrepreneurship and the agri-tourism sector in the Pacific.
+During the five-day event, the Technical Centre for Agricultural and Rural Cooperation (CTA) has teamed up with the International Fund for Agricultural Development (IFAD) and the Pacific Islands Private Sector Organisation (PIPSO) to organise a series of workshops that explore mechanisms for; upgrading priority 'nutrition-sensitive' value chains and increasing investments in youth agri-entrepreneurship and the agri-tourism sector in the Pacific.

 "The PWA brings together multiple stakeholders to reflect on key issues, in agriculture, food and nutrition in Pacific Island countries.
 It provides the context for joint learning and decision-making," said Judith Francis, Senior Programme Coordinator of Science and Technology Policy at CTA and Leader of the Pacific Flagship Project, which focuses on Fiji, Kiribati, Marshall Islands, Samoa, Solomon Islands, Tonga, and Vanuatu.
 "We want to use this learning platform to create synergies with other projects in the region, share experiences and good practice and build partnerships for future actions that ensure that rural communities can increase their access to nutritious foods."
 Among the challenges that the region faces are nutrition-related health problems fuelled by high levels of food imports, declining agricultural productivity, the impacts of climate change, as well as high youth unemployment and rural to urban migration.